katecoderacademy/T2A2/README.md

 2. Courses Controller
     Manages the posting and indexing of courses.
 Users can create a course and select a relevant category (from the category mnodel) to index against.
 This includes a show to show individual courses, the site's index page to show all the courses, an update page, a courses posted page which shows a user all the courses they posted, a new courses page.
     There is validation on the model including title restricting to it between 2 and 100 characters using alphanumeric and punchation; instructor name between 2 and 40 characters alphanumeric and puncuation, instructor role between 2 and 100 characters alphanumeric and puncuation, description between 30 and 4000 characters alphanumeric and puncuation, instructor role between 2 and 100 characters alphanumeric and puncuation, fee which is a number greater than zero or blank (if blank the course is free), numeric fields ethics and professional skills and substantive law and practice_management which can be greater or equal to zero.
 Both fee and the CPD scores require input masking which is yet to be implimented.
 There is also a URL field which is sanitised by way of the "validate_url" gem and can accept up to 150 characters.

-Users are prevented from accessing the 'posting' page as even if they do, the controller will redirect them to the homepage

 3. Enrollments Controller
     Enrollments allows users to track courses of interest and takes the ID of the user and ID of the course and stores it in its own table.
 The output of those stored 'enrollments' is displayed on the 'Tracked Courses' page.